nordic-institute/X-Road/doc/Manuals/ug-syspar_x-road_v6_system_parameters.md

 Note about `database-properties` file: Management REST API module uses the same database-properties file, but limits the configuration parameters usage:

-- `hibernate.dialect` cannot be changed, it is fixed to
+- `hibernate.dialect` cannot be changed, it is fixed to a custom PostgreSQL dialect.
 - out of `hibernate.connection.*` parameters, only `url`, `username` and `password` can be configured.

 This in practice limits configurability to different kinds of PostgreSQL database configurations, and it is not possible